arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - Gears 5 - Again, an enjoyable game.
+Quite different from the classics but good in its own way.

   - Gears 2, Gears 3 - Finished the remaining legacy Gears games during the 2020
   year-end holidays.
 An excellent series from start to finish.